mightymikem/arcadeioemulator/README.md

    a) Axes - X, Z and Ry
    b) Number of buttons - 16
    c) Force feedback - Enable effects and then check all effects are enabled
+4) Download and install ArcadeIOEmalator at https://studio.buymeacoffee.com/dashboard
-4) Now unzip the ArcadeIOEmulator project somewhere, and check the "board specific" instructions below...
+5) Unzip the ArcadeIOEmulator project somewhere, and check the "board specific" instructions below...

 # Board Specific Instructions
 Use the following instructions based on your arcade boards...